JKBurrows/ST558-Project-2/README.md

 # Models

-I built models to predict the number of bikes that will be rented for a given day of the week.
-Predictor variables include:
+I built models to predict number of bikes rented.
+Predictor variables
+include:

   - Year and month of the rental
   - Hour of the day
-  - Weather, temperature, humidity, and windspeed
+  - Weather, temperature, humidity, and wind speed
   - Whether the day is a holiday

-The analysis for each day of the week can be viewed here:
+My analysis is divided up by day of the week.
+The analysis for each day can be viewed here:

 [Sunday](Sunday.md)
 [Monday](Monday.md)